-Grant awards are distributed in the winter (December to January) or summer sessions (June to August), and they can’t be renewed.
+Grant awards are distributed in summer (June to August) and winter (December to January), and they can’t be renewed.

 Cornell undergraduate, graduate and professional students in any major or graduate field are eligible to apply.

 Students can receive one community-engaged grant per semester.